Argyll and Bute Militia: Long Peace

 After Waterloo there was a long peace.
-Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.
+Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.
 The headquarters (HQ) of the Argyll & Bute regiment was at Campbeltown.

 In 1840, the colonel was still Lord John Campbell, now 7th Duke of Argyll He died in 1847 and by 1850 the senior officer in the disembodied Argyll & Bute Militia was Major C. George Campbell.